pimcore/customer-data-framework/doc/09_Activities.md

 }
 ```

-##### Example: show link to an asset in overview view with special css class and translation key
+##### Example: add link to an asset in overview view with special css class and translation key
 ```php
 <?php